top of page

 Image from Unsplash

 Although Chimney Rock is one of the better-known local sites, I still believe it deserves my endorsement on account of its excellent views.
-Now admission does run at $17 for adults (and $8 for children) but let me break down what that buys you.
+Now admission does run at $17 for adults (and $8 for children) but let me break down just what that buys you.

-Drive on to their upper parking lot, and you’re just 500 steps (or a single elevator ride) away from a pinnacle with downright dominating views.
-You can imagine just how vivid that can be during these vibrant months.
+Drive on to their upper parking lot, and you’re only 500 steps (or a single elevator ride) away from a pinnacle with downright dominating views.
+You can imagine how vivid that can be during these vibrant months.
 Any similarly exalted overlook is going to entail some hardcore hiking, believe you me.

 Distance from Asheville: Forty-five minutes.